MudBlazor/MudBlazor/CONTRIBUTING.md

 public MudCollapse()
 {
     using var registerScope = CreateRegisterScope();
-    _expandedState = registerScope.CreateParameterBuilder<bool>(nameof(Expanded)) // the property name is needed for automatic value change detection in SetParametersAsync
+    _expandedState = registerScope.RegisterParameter<bool>(nameof(Expanded)) // the property name is needed for automatic value change detection in SetParametersAsync
         .WithParameter(() => Expanded) // a get func enabling the ParameterState to read the parameter value w/o resorting to Reflection
         .WithEventCallback(() => ExpandedChanged) // a get func enabling the ParameterState to get the EventCallback of the parameter (if the param is two-way bindable)
         .WithChangeHandler(OnExpandedChangedAsync); // the change handler